Fundamentals of maritime autonomy: principles and technological concepts

 Partner Universities

-• Universitat Politècnica de Catalunya, Spain.
+• Universitat Politècnica de Catalunya (UPC), Spain.
 Coordinator university.

 Students profile